jhpyle/docassemble/_docs/documents.md

 defaults, you can override those defaults for a particular attachment by providing specific options within the question block.

-# <a name="docx template file"></a>Filling DOCX templates
+# <a name="docx template file"></a>Assembling DOCX templates

-You can fill in fields in DOCX template files by referring to a `docx template file`.
+You can assemble documents from DOCX template files by referring to a `docx template file`.

 {% include side-by-side.html demo="docx-template" %}